 Think positively and focus on the advantages.
 You now control your own time, so you can focus on that project that you could never work on before.

 You can visit those out-of-the-way places you wanted to explore, but couldn’t while on a busy family vacation.
 Who cares if a ghost town in the desert is an hour out of your way?
 Go for it!
 You might discover something surprising.

 Ever the theater enthusiast, I was charmed when finding Marta Beckertt’s Amagorosa Opera House hidden away in Death Valley, California.
-Although Marta passed away, the theater is still there and guest performances were still being presented as late as May of 2018.
+Although Marta passed away, the theater is still there and guest performances reopened in March 2021.

 Try something unusual.
 What’s your secret ambition?
 Maybe you want to go sky diving or take a hot air balloon ride.
 Throw away the rule book and go for it!